KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 == Frequently Asked Questions ==

-= How to activate your widgets? =
+= How do I activate your widgets? =

-First, please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, you can activate it on 'Plugins > SiteOrigin Widgets'
+First, ensure that the 'SiteOrigin Widgets Bundle' plugin is installed.
+Then, to enable our ZASO widgets, activate them at 'Plugins > SiteOrigin Widgets'.

+== Upgrade Notice ==

+= 1.0.18 =
+This update includes minor improvements and bug fixes.

 == Changelog ==

+= 1.0.18 =
+* Tweak: Code documentation - Spacer widgets, functions
+* Tweak: Minor improvements and bug fixes
+* Test: WordPress 6.3 compatibility

 = 1.0.17 =
 * Tweak: Hover card widget added content field